Massasauga Research at IPFW

 Current Research – Habitat Modeling

-Another IPFW graduate student, Monica Matthews, is working with massasaugas at the same location in Michigan so that she can build models to determine what types of habitats the massasaugas there prefer.
+Another IPFW graduate student, Monica Matthews, is working with massasaugas on the same study as Josimovich so that she can build models to determine what types of habitats the massasaugas there prefer.
 Habitat models are computer-generated tools scientists use to predict where within a given area (e.g. within a certain state or region) there might be habitat that is valuable to the species in question.
 These models can be useful predictors for where to find a given species generally, what the best locations are for reintroducing species, and which areas should be most protected from habitat destruction (Guisan & Zimmermann 2000).

-To be able to build her habitat models, Monica must track massasaugas found from over as wide of an area as possible within that same massasauga population in Michigan, rather than just in the historic study area.
-To do this, in addition to tracking the soft-released, hard-released, and control snakes found and left at the historic release site, Monica is tracking snakes that are found and left on military ranges.
-Essentially, instead of finding massasaugas and releasing them in the historic study area, she finds them on military gun ranges, implants them with a radio transmitter, and puts them back on these ranges so that she can follow where these snakes choose to go throughout their active season.
-Monica can then record information about the types of habitats that she finds the snakes in to better inform her model, which should then be able to tell her which of these features are the most important to the snakes.
+To be able to build her habitat models, Monica must track massasaugas found from over as wide of an area as possible within that same massasauga population, rather than just in the historic study area.
+To do this, in addition to tracking the soft-released, hard-released, and control snakes found and left at the historic release site, Monica is tracking snakes that are found near human development.
+She can then record information about the types of habitats that she finds the snakes in to better inform her model, which should then be able to tell her which of these features are the most important to the snakes.
 Previous research has shown that macrohabitat (i.e. broad habitat types like forests, grasslands, wetlands) is not the primary driver for the types of habitats that massasaugas choose, whereas microhabitat features (e.g. surrounding vegetation type and height, amount of canopy cover) have been found to be much more important (Harvey and Weatherhead 2006).
 Therefore, Monica is currently working on collecting as much microhabitat data as possible.

-A military range in the early morning, an ideal time to look for massasaugas that are out basking after a chilly night.
+Surveying for massasaugas in the early morning, an ideal time to look for snakes that are out basking after a chilly night.
 Photo © Jillian Josimovich

-Monica Matthews taking microhabitat and location data on a gravid female range resident.
+Monica Matthews taking microhabitat and location data on a gravid female resident.
 Photo © Jillian Josimovich

-Jillian and Monica’s 2016 field technician, Jessica Hinson, looking for new massasaugas to study on a military range.
+Jillian and Monica’s 2016 field technician, Jessica Hinson, looking for new massasaugas to study in human-altered habitat.
 Photo © Jillian Josimovich

 For more information about Jillian, Monica, and the other graduate students currently working in the Kingsbury lab, please visit their People Page.
 For more information on massasauga ecology, please take a look at the species information available through our outreach program.